 References

-The indirect approach to the continuous-time optimal control problem (OCP) formulates the necessary conditions of optimality as a two-point boundary value problem (TP-BVP), which generally requires numerical methods.
-The direct approach to the continuous-time OCP relies heavily on numerical methods too, namely the methods for solving nonlinear programs (NLP) and methods for solving ordinary differential equations (ODE).
-Numerical methods for both approaches share a lot of common principles and tools, and these are collectively presented in the literature as called numerical optimal control.
-A recommendable (and freely online available) introduction to these methods is (Gros and Diehl 2022).
-Shorter version of this is in chapter 8 of (Rawlings, Mayne, and Diehl 2017), which is also available online.
-A more comprehensive treatment is in (Betts 2020).
+Numerical methods for both direct and indirect approaches share a lot of common principles and tools.
+These are collectively presented in the literature as called numerical optimal control.
+A recommendable (and freely online available) introduction to these methods is [1].
+Shorter version of this is in [2, Ch.
+8], which is also freely available online.
+A more comprehensive treatment by another authors is in [3].

 Back to top